verticle-io/oculus/README.md

 ### Prerequisites

-Create a ServiceAccount if needed:
+Create a ServiceAccount to allow oculus to access the k8s api server:

 ```
 $ kubectl apply -f serviceaccount-rbac.yaml